 Controversial new U.S. and Israel-backed Gaza aid effort gets off to a slow, tumultuous start

-The GFH said in a statement that about 8,000 food boxes had been distributed by Tuesday afternoon, each one containing enough to feed "5.5 people for 3.5 days, totaling 462,000 meals."
+The GHF said in a statement that about 8,000 food boxes had been distributed by Tuesday afternoon, each one containing enough to feed "5.5 people for 3.5 days, totaling 462,000 meals."

 "More trucks with aid will be delivered tomorrow, with the flow of aid increasing each day," GHF said in a statement.